 Itching is a common symptom.
 In the case of an allergic dermatitis, itching can be severe.

-Itching can be severe in the case of allergic dermatitis.
 You may have red, streaky, or patchy rash where the substance touched the skin.
-The allergic reaction is often delayed so that the rash may not appear until 24 - 48 hours after exposure.
+The allergic reaction is often delayed so that the rash may not appear until 24 to 48 hours after exposure.